ceceli33/titan-cognitive-core/README.md

 🚀 Direction

-«From building a cage → to building a chassis
+From building a cage → to building a chassis
-From forcing behavior → to shaping frequency»
+From forcing behavior → to shaping frequency

 Phase II Goal:
 Create a system that does not obey rules, but naturally converges to ethical equilibrium.

 ---